baltimoreheritage/civil-rights-heritage/confederate-memory.md

 Local organizing in Baltimore was matched by new regional organizations such as the [Southern Historical Society](https://en.wikipedia.org/wiki/Southern_Historical_Society) (established 1868-69) and a rush of public talks and publications promoting the perceived virtues of the South before the Civil War and the righteousness of the Confederate cause—a set of ideas that became popularly known as the [“Lost Cause.”](https://en.wikipedia.org/wiki/Lost_Cause_of_the_Confederacy)

+**Note**: What does the Lost Cause mean to people in Baltimore at this time?
+How many of the members of the Society of the Army and Navy of the Confederate States in the State of Maryland came from Baltimore?

+Over two-thirds of the 402 members listed in an 1883 membership roster are identified as having a Baltimore City address – with scores of others located in close vicinity in Baltimore County or Anne Arundel County.

 ## January 19, 1880: Society of the Army and Navy of the Confederate States in Maryland resolve to erect a monument

 On January 19, 1880, at the annual meeting of the Society of the Army and Navy of the Confederate States in Maryland, a group of Confederate veterans passed a series of resolutions organizing a committee to "secure funds for the purpose of erecting a monument in the city of Baltimore to the memory of Marylanders who died in the service of the Confederate States."
 The group worked quickly and, on March 24, the first branch of the Baltimore City Council passed a resolution permitting the Society to "erect a monument on Eutaw Place, near Lanvale st." Three days later, a letter from Confederate veteran Charles T. Crane opposing the monument proposal appeared in _The Sun_.